rithmschool/backend-conceptual-warmup/readme.md

 1. What is Jinja2 used for?

-Jinja is a template lanuge tool used with the Flask framework to integrate python data into HTML pages.
+Jinja is a template language tool used with the Flask framework to integrate python data into HTML pages.

 2. What is a migration?
 What is the purpose of a migration?